Exploring The Village Herb Garden

 Chives, sage, lavender, sweet basil, lemon balm, thyme, savory, and peppermint — these were the herbs most often found outside the kitchen door of homes in Ontario.
 Hence the term “door-yard” gardens!

-Our herb garden at Black Creek Pioneer Village includes medicinal and culinary herbs typically incorporated into “door-yard” or flower gardens of the 19th century.
+Our herb garden at The Village at Black Creek includes medicinal and culinary herbs typically incorporated into “door-yard” or flower gardens of the 19th century.

-kitchen garden at Burwick House in Black Creek Pioneer Village
+kitchen garden at Burwick House in The Village at Black Creek

 A “door-yard” kitchen garden at the Burwick House.